-A simple acronym: STORE
+A Simple Name: STORE

-Shoot & Scan photos
+Shoot & Scan Photos

 This is where it all begins…we love shooting pictures.
 However, there are three simple things that I check over and over when shooting pictures.
 These three things will ensure I have the correct information in the pictures I take.